maelishere/Labyrinth/README.md

     Sets/HashSets (Series or Sequence)

-To link them over the network call .Create and call .Destroy when you're done with them.
+To link them over the network call Unit.Create() and call Unit.Destroy() when you're done with them.

 Note: when the network is running only the server can change them.